mastering black friday performance

 Use one source of truth across GA4, Ads, and CRM.

-Everyone, from media to management, should be reading the same numbers.
+Everyone, from performance, SEO, ecommerce manager to management, should be reading the same numbers.

 Run daily stand-ups.